b23prodtm/balena-sound/README.md

 * Raspberry Pi 3A+/3B/3B+/Zero W
 * SD Card (we recommend 8GB Sandisk Extreme Pro)
 * Power supply
+* A sound card connected to USB port
+To use the Raspberry Pi as a bluetooth receiver to speakers
 * 3.5mm audio cable to the input on your speakers/Hi-Fi (usually 3.5mm or RCA)

 **Note:** the Raspberry Pi Zero cannot be used on it's own as it has no audio output.
 To use the Pi Zero you'll need to add something like the [Pimoroni pHAT DAC](https://shop.pimoroni.com/products/phat-dac) to go with it.